-You must set the charge management mode under "Settings" to "Monitoring" in all slaves.
+You must set the load management mode to "Monitoring" under "Settings" in all slaves.
 The same TCP ports or COM parameters and the same Modbus ID must be stored under the settings for the wallbox and meter as you have set in the master for the respective slave.

 Yes.
-However, we do not recommend this because of the following disadvantages: An internet connection is required for software updates (once the master / slave configuration has been set up, it no longer needs an internet connection to operate).
-The Master Box can only be accessed without an Internet connection via the cFos Power Brain Wallbox's own access point.
-You have to manually set the time in the Master Wallbox and update it if necessary.
+However, we do not recommend this due to the following disadvantages that are associated with it: An Internet connection is required for software updates (once the master-slave configuration has been set up, it no longer requires an Internet connection to operate).
+Access to the Master Box without an Internet connection is only possible via the cFos Power Brain Wallbox's own access point.
+You must manually set the time in the Master Wallbox and update it if necessary.